osantana/development-guidelines/source/architecture.rst

 **1. Business Logic**

 We implement most of the business logic of our platform in services.
-This design allows us to keep API agnostic about Olist's specific business rules.
+This design allows us to keep API agnostic about specific business rules.

 This approach allow our APIs to be used by other market players, and also allow us to build services with different business rules for other markets.